 - If you have more than two layers, turn on the upper ones that we turned off in step 3 and repeat step 5.
 If the effect is too strong you can lower the opacity of all of the adjusted layers.

-PRO TIP: When facing the sun, its not realistic to have all highlights completely recovered, so leaving a small portion of highlights coming from the source of light can offer a more realistic blend!
+PRO TIP: When facing the sun, its not realistic to have all highlights completely recovered, so leaving a small portion of highlights coming from the source of light can offer more realistic exposure blending!